 Perhaps an automated reflection replacement is something we can hope to see in future Luminar versions too?

-Note: This is a shortened version of the step-by-step workflow shared in my upcoming Luminar 4 eBook.
+Note: This is a shortened version of the step-by-step workflow shared in A Photographer’s Guide to Luminar 4.
 There you’ll also learn how to ‘fix’ the imperfection found in the reflecting water (slight remain of the original reflection) and much, much more.
-Make sure to sign up for a newsletter to be the first to know when it becomes available.

 Note II: You can get $10 off Luminar 4 by using the promo code CAPTURELANDSCAPES.
 I recommend this software for anyone who’s looking for an easy way to make their images look great but don’t have the time or interest to learn advanced tools like Photoshop.